Jacobian algebras with periodic module category and exponential growth: Proof of the results

-As consequence of Proposition \ref{lema2}, we have a result of the Auslader-Reiten quiver of the generalized cluster category of a closed surface with punctures.
+As consequence of Proposition \ref{lema2}, we have a result about the Auslader-Reiten quiver of the generalized cluster category of a closed surface with punctures.

-\begin{corollary} Let $S$ be a closed oriented surface with a non-empty finite collection $M$ punctures, excluding only the case of a sphere with $4$ (or less) punctures.The Auslander-Reiten quiver of the generalized cluster category $\cC_{(S,M)}$ consists only of stable tubes of rank $1$ or $2$. \end{corollary}
+\begin{coroll} Let $S$ be a closed oriented surface with a non-empty finite collection $M$ of punctures, excluding only the case of a sphere with $4$ (or less) punctures.The Auslander-Reiten quiver of the generalized cluster category $\cC_{(S,M)}$ consists only of stable tubes of rank $1$ or $2$. \end{coroll}

 \begin{proof} It was proved in \cite[Proposition 4.7]{Lad12} that there is a particular triangulation $\mathbb T$ of $(\mathcal S, M)$ such that the Jacobian algebra $\Lambda=\mathcal P(Q(\TT),W(\TT))$ is symmetric.